kevinbaijnath/Item-Catalog/README.md

 ## Acknowledgments

-* The team at Udacity for their intro to relational databases course and their assistance
+* The team at Udacity
-* StackOverflow
+* Stack Overflow